vt-vl-lab/3d-photo-inpainting/DOCUMENTATION.md

     - Action to rendered the output video
 - `gpu_ids: 0`
     - The ID of working GPU
+- `offscreen_rendering: True`
+    - If you're executing the process in a remote server (via ssh), please switch on this flag.
+    - Sometimes, using off-screen rendering result in longer execution time.
 - `img_format: '.jpg'`
     - Input image format.
 - `depth_threshold: 0.04`